hamza-cskn/obliviate-invs/.github/ISSUE_TEMPLATE/bug-report.md

 ---
-name: Bug Report/Technical Support
+name: Bug Report
-about: Use this when you think that you find bug or you cannot anything due to misunderstanding.
+about: Use this when you think that you find bug.
-title: ''
+title: "[BUG]"
-labels: ''
+labels: bug
 assignees: hamza-cskn

 ---